 USASA is comprised of 54 State Associations, who handle registration of players, teams, leagues, and referees.
 The number of State Associations exceeds the number of states as a result of split State Associations in Texas, California, Pennsylvania, New York, and Ohio.

 In addition to State Association members, USASA rules provide for National and Multi-State Leagues as members of USASA.
 USASA National Leagues must have a minimum of thirty-six (36) teams.
 The teams must be located among all four (4) time zones of the continental United States (Eastern, Central, Mountain & Pacific) and must have a minimum season length of three (3) months.
-The USASA currently has two men's national leagues, the National Premier Soccer League and the Premier Division of the USL, and one women's national league, the Women's Premier Soccer League.
+The USASA currently has two men's national leagues, the National Premier Soccer League and the UPSL, and two national women's leagues, the Women's Premier Soccer League and the UWS.
 A Multi-State League must have a minimum of sixteen (16) teams.
 The teams must be located in at least among four (4) State Associations.
 A minimum of two (2) teams must be located in at least three (3) separate State Associations.
 Multi-State Leagues must also have a minimum season length of three (3) months.